 Author Archives: Zeyuan

 Thanks everyone for attending.
 In this post I’d like to provide a platform for future discussions of my talk on “Recent Advances in Stochastic Convex and Non-Convex Optimization”.
-The link for the talk website is here: http://people.csail.mit.edu/zeyuan/topics/icml-2017.
-(Video shall be available … Continue reading
+The link for the talk website is here: http://people.csail.mit.edu/zeyuan/topics/icml-2017, and the video (with … Continue reading

 People generally believe that a PC can handle SVD for matrices only up to thousands by thousands.
 Textbooks also suggest that it is not wise to compute singular vectors one by one.
 In this post, I’ll refute both statements.
 In particular, … Continue reading